FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt_matched.md

 to the entities names refer to.
 ```

-* **Map (URL_TO_INSERT_RECORD_3479 https://fairsharing.org/FAIRsharing.53edcc)  the structure of the data to an ontology (URL_TO_INSERT_TERM_3478 https://fairsharing.org/search?recordType=terminology_artefact) **.
+* **Map (URL_TO_INSERT_RECORD_3027 https://fairsharing.org/FAIRsharing.53edcc)  the structure of the data to an ontology (URL_TO_INSERT_TERM_3026 https://fairsharing.org/search?recordType=terminology_artefact) **.

-This is akin to reconciling properties (referred by a name, e.g.: a column name) to relations, attributes, and classes in an ontology (URL_TO_INSERT_TERM_3480 https://fairsharing.org/search?recordType=terminology_artefact) .
+This is akin to reconciling properties (referred by a name, e.g.: a column name) to relations, attributes, and classes in an ontology (URL_TO_INSERT_TERM_3028 https://fairsharing.org/search?recordType=terminology_artefact) .
-Except for simple cases, such map (URL_TO_INSERT_RECORD_3482 https://fairsharing.org/FAIRsharing.53edcc) pings go beyond simple names to URI (URL_TO_INSERT_RECORD_3481 https://fairsharing.org/FAIRsharing.d261e1)  relations and generally include **small graph patterns**.
+Except for simple cases, such map (URL_TO_INSERT_RECORD_3030 https://fairsharing.org/FAIRsharing.53edcc) pings go beyond simple names to URI (URL_TO_INSERT_RECORD_3029 https://fairsharing.org/FAIRsharing.d261e1)  relations and generally include **small graph patterns**.

 ```{note}
 As for many data cleansing exercises, we may need extra steps that are not specific to the transformation to a KG, but often necessary.
 For instance, split an "address" in "Country", "Street", "City").
 ```

-We mentioned that we assume here that source data is represented as one or more CSV (URL_TO_INSERT_RECORD_3483 https://fairsharing.org/FAIRsharing.1943d4)  files.
+We mentioned that we assume here that source data is represented as one or more CSV (URL_TO_INSERT_RECORD_3031 https://fairsharing.org/FAIRsharing.1943d4)  files.
 There are some considerations to be taken if files are in multiple tables (as extra attention can be paid to "linking keys") or
-in complex data structures such as XML (URL_TO_INSERT_RECORD_3484 https://fairsharing.org/FAIRsharing.b5cc91) , JSO (URL_TO_INSERT_RECORD_3486 https://fairsharing.org/FAIRsharing.6bc7h9) N (URL_TO_INSERT_RECORD_3485 https://fairsharing.org/FAIRsharing.5bbab9)  etc.
+in complex data structures such as XML (URL_TO_INSERT_RECORD_3032 https://fairsharing.org/FAIRsharing.b5cc91) , JSON (URL_TO_INSERT_RECORD_3033 https://fairsharing.org/FAIRsharing.5bbab9)  etc.
-Tabular data covers a prominent use case for data FAIR (URL_TO_INSERT_RECORD_3487 https://fairsharing.org/FAIRsharing.WWI10U) ification and is a building block for complex conversions.
+Tabular data covers a prominent use case for data FAIR (URL_TO_INSERT_RECORD_3034 https://fairsharing.org/FAIRsharing.WWI10U) ification and is a building block for complex conversions.

-We focus here on data (rather than metadata), though the distinction between the two vanishes when informat (URL_TO_INSERT_TERM_3488 https://fairsharing.org/search?recordType=model_and_format) ion is
+We focus here on data (rather than metadata), though the distinction between the two vanishes when informat (URL_TO_INSERT_TERM_3035 https://fairsharing.org/search?recordType=model_and_format) ion is
 expressed as a KG.

 ### Reconciliation

-An essential element of FAIR (URL_TO_INSERT_RECORD_3490 https://fairsharing.org/FAIRsharing.WWI10U) ification is **the ability to identify entities via ontology (URL_TO_INSERT_TERM_3489 https://fairsharing.org/search?recordType=terminology_artefact)  terms**.
+An essential element of FAIR (URL_TO_INSERT_RECORD_3037 https://fairsharing.org/FAIRsharing.WWI10U) ification is **the ability to identify entities via ontology (URL_TO_INSERT_TERM_3036 https://fairsharing.org/search?recordType=terminology_artefact)  terms**.
 In general by "reconciliation", we mean the **capability to identify an entity (via an ID from a knowledge base) given one
-or more references** and eventually additional informat (URL_TO_INSERT_TERM_3491 https://fairsharing.org/search?recordType=model_and_format) ion.
+or more references** and eventually additional informat (URL_TO_INSERT_TERM_3038 https://fairsharing.org/search?recordType=model_and_format) ion.

 #### Ingredients for reconciliation